Deformations of free boundary CMC hypersurfaces: Deformation of free boundary CMC hypersurfaces

 \section{Deformation of free boundary CMC hypersurfaces}

 In this section, we give the detailed statement and proof of our main deformation result for free boundary CMC hypersurfaces.
 This will be a corollary of a slightly more general result, concerning deformations of a free boundary CMC hypersurface by families of free boundary hypersurfaces with {\em prescribed mean curvature function}.
-We will consider deformations parameterized by some smooth manifold $\Lambda$, with varying background metrics $g_\lambda$, $\lambda\in\Lambda$, having a varying group of isometries.
+We consider deformations parameterized by some smooth manifold $\Lambda$, with varying background metrics $g_\lambda$, $\lambda\in\Lambda$, having a varying group of isometries.
 A crucial assumption for our theory is a sort of smooth dependence of the ambient symmetries relatively to the parameter $\lambda$, which is stated in terms of smooth dependence of the Killing fields of $g_\lambda$.
 The construction has strong analogies with the notion of smooth bundles of Lie groups, introduced in \cite{UmeYam} in order to study deformations of immersed CMC tori from $\mathds R^3$ to other space forms.
-The notion has been further developed in \cite{TasUmeYam} to study isometry groups of deformation of symmetric spaces.
-For the precise formulation of our result, a certain amount of notations and terminology will be needed.
+The notion was further developed in \cite{TasUmeYam} to study isometry groups of deformation of symmetric spaces.
+More notation and terminology are needed to formulate our result precisely.